 - you are recovering well from treatment

-- you have no signs of relapse
+- you have no signs of the lymphoma coming back (relapsing)

 - you are not developing any late effects (side effects that develop months or years after treatment).

 At each appointment, your doctor examines you and asks if you have any concerns or symptoms.
 You might have blood tests.
 You are unlikely to have a scan unless you have troubling symptoms.

 You are usually seen every 3 months at first.
 If you are well, your appointments gradually become less frequent.

 Most people are followed-up for 2 to 3 years after treatment for DLBCL.
 Some hospitals offer follow-up for 5 years or longer.
 You might have regular follow-up appointments, or you might be given guidance on booking your own appointments as-and-when you need them.